TsvetinaIvanova/xaml-docs/Controls/RadScheduleView/Content/radscheduleview-end-user-capabilities-delete-appointment.md

 # Using UI

 *
-            In order to delete an appointment in the
+            In order to delete an appointment in the __RadScheduleView__ you can either select it and press __Del__ key or hover your mouse over it and click the delete key that appears in the upper right corner of the appointment.

 * If the appointment you are trying to delete is single one and is not part of any recurrence, a simple confirmation dialog appears asking you to confirm the deletion.
 Click 'OK' to confirm the deletion or 'Cancel' to stop it.